 Bicoastal Review is a journal of poetry, nonfiction, photography, and art.
 We aim to foster cross-genre conversations between readers and contributors, often on (but not limited to) topics related to the East Coast and West Coast.
 We publish writing that offers a lens into varied schools of thought and showcases epiphany and mastery of language.
 Our collective of voices circumscribes a study of American writing, highlighting the movements, ruptures, and allegiances happening simultaneously on opposite ends of the nation.
 Writers and artists from anywhere in the world are welcome to submit, though we prefer the American English spelling of words.
 If there is a fee posted that presents an economic burden to you, email us.

 We offer a Fast Response option if you would like to hear back from us in one week.
 If it has been 6 or 7 days, feel free to email theeditors@bicoastalreview.com.
+There is also an option to receive in-depth edits, feedback, and suggestions on your submission from our readers and editor.
 Thank you for your support!

 SUBMISSION GUIDELINES